 - Business to business model (B2B).
 In this model, a B2B business sells its products or services to another business.
 The second business will then either resell the product or use it.
 These companies may host their own site, or sell to other businesses via a B2B eCommerce platform like BlueCart eCommerce.
 This gives them access to thousands of customers while taking away the stress of website creation, design, and reporting.
 It's like a wholesale directory where you can buy wholesale items. (see how to become a wholesaler?
 We have plenty of content to assist you, including blogs about MOQ, how to get a wholesale license, all you need to know about a wholesale purchase agreement, and so much more.

 - Consumer to business model (C2B).
-Here, individual consumers sell directly to a business, essentially the reverse of a DTC business.
+Here, individual consumers sell directly to a business, essentially the reverse of direct to consumer companies.
 These models are almost entirely based on services, like freelancers or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.
 It's a good alternative to investing in a headless eCommerce platform.

 - Consumer to consumer business model (C2C).
 Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another from various types of marketplaces.
 The site is an independent company that takes a percentage of each sale.
 These sites are great for people who want to do things like sell wine from home or sell online in another industry.